History and Purpose

 History

+Gateway opened in 1994 at a time when Caldwell County held the dubious honor of leading the state in the number of student dropouts.
 Original plans called for the school to open in Happy Valley utilizing the Patterson School property.
 When that plan fell through, the school opened in 1994 in an old doctor's office in downtown Granite Falls.
 Initially serving grades 9-12, a middle school component was added in 1995.
 When the current Dudley Shoals Elementary School opened in January 1996, the old campus became the permanent home of Gateway School.
 Four months after moving to the new location, a boiler fire destroyed a large portion of the offices and classrooms.
-The school remained open and the current offices, computer lab, and math classroom were rebuilt.
+The school remained open and the current office and several classrooms were rebuilt.

 Purpose